canmom/canmom.github.io/fiction/undefinedbehaviour.md

 How can I describe what I was feeling in this moment?
 It was like I broke on a rock.
 In movies, they have pithy ways to express it like, <i>how could you, I thought you were dead, I could kill you</i>.
 I didn't have anything like that to say.

 I felt...
 I felt like a monster, to be honest.
 I hadn't shaved.
 Wearing what they used to call a boymoder hoodie.
-I was a fair bit heavier than I had been, and like, normally I try to be proud of that, I'm always telling other trans girls to eat more, but in that moment all the politics went out of my head.
+I was a fair bit heavier than I had been, and well, normally I try to be proud of that, I'm always telling other trans girls to eat more, but in that moment all the politics went out of my head.

 I felt those fifteen years coming down on top of me.
 Everything I'd done and, more importantly, hadn't done.